SHIELD (INSURANCE CONSULTANTS) LTD.

 FRAUD PREVENTION AND DETECTION

-To prevent and detect fraud the insurance company and ourselves may at any anytime:
+To prevent and detect fraud we, and any insurer whom your business in placed may at any time:

 We can supply further details of the databases which we use on request, these include: